albertobarberis/tiAscolto_earTraining_Max-MSP/README.md

 ti ascolto was developed by composer Alberto Barberis for the Conservatorio della Svizzera italiana.
 All rights belong to Alberto Barberis and the Conservatorio della Svizzera italiana.
 It is not allowed to copy, redistribute, or use for commercial reasons the materials of these applications.

-Max/MSP DEPENDENCIES

-download and install the [bach library](https://www.bachproject.net/)
+Max/MSP DEPENDENCIES: download and install the [bach library](https://www.bachproject.net/)